Eric Weinrich

 Eric John Weinrich (born December 19, 1966) is an American former professional ice hockey defenseman who played 17 seasons in the National Hockey League (NHL) with the New Jersey Devils, Hartford Whalers, Chicago Blackhawks, Montreal Canadiens, Boston Bruins, Philadelphia Flyers, St. Louis Blues, and Vancouver Canucks.
-He played 1,157 career NHL games, scoring 70 goals and 318 assists for 388 points.
+He played 1,157 career NHL games, scoring 70 goals and 318 assists for 388 points, and has represented Team USA in more international hockey tournaments than any other American player.

 Amateur career

 Eric Weinrich grew up in the small town of Gardiner, Maine, went to high school at North Yarmouth Academy in Yarmouth, Maine, and played his college hockey at the University of Maine, where he studied archaeology and anthropology.
 He played 83 games over three seasons at the University of Maine, and was named an NCAA East Second Team All-American for the 1986–87 season.
 Weinrich would leave the team the next season to play for the United States national team.